A Day In The Life of Ellie From Milk Street Kitchen

 It was so nice to see how a day in the life of a wedding cake maker works.
 It was lovely to chat to Ellie and find out how other businesses functions.
 A day in the life shoot gives me the opportunity to photograph you as a business owner in a behind the scenes style.
 After our shoot, Ellie and I had a little interview about what it is like to run your own creative wedding business which I have written up below.
 Budding cake makers be sure to scroll down for her advice on starting out in the industry!

-If you are interested at all in having a day in the life shoot for your business please do not hesitate to get in touch email@example.com or fill out the contact form here.
+If you are interested at all in having a day in the life shoot for your business or would like some brand and influencer photography please do not hesitate to get in touch email@example.com or fill out the contact form here.

 How did you get into the industry?